 - Be located within the same state as the LLC

 That’s about it!
-Most states don’t impose a long list of rules surrounding registered agents, so you’ll likely have plenty of choices.
+Most states don’t impose a long list of rules surrounding registered agents (except Colorado, which requires that all individual registered agents be at least 18 years of age), so you’ll likely have plenty of choices.
 As long as your registered agent fulfills those three guidelines, they should be good to go ― and that includes you.
 If you would like to serve as your company’s own registered agent, you’re more than welcome to do so, provided you don’t mind taking on the added responsibilities.

 Can I Be My Own Registered Agent?

-In short, yes, most states allow it.
+In short, yes, all states allow it.
 And as a bonus, it’s totally free.
-There are only a few states that don’t allow you to serve as your LLC’s own registered agent.
 But if you choose to take this route, think it over carefully, and be aware of a few potential drawbacks:

 - Your personal address will likely be publicly available, which is frustrating from a privacy perspective.